FarronF/limerick-council-meetings/meetings/2022/10/12-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 30th March 2022.md

 cautious when disclosing bank details and to delete suspicious text messages.
 He stated that the

 Gardaí has identified persons and prosecutions are pending against this type of crime.
+He also
+---
-He also--- 3
+3

 referred to the work which is ongoing with the banks at national level with a view to reducing